telerik/blazor-docs/components/multiselect/tag-mode.md

 ## Summarized tags based on the number of selections

 This setting is an extension of the multiple tag mode.
-It allows you to display the selected items as separate tags but control the greatest number of individual items that can be visualized.
-If the selected items count exceed this number, the MultiSelect will combine the rest of the selection in a summary tag.
+It allows you to display the selected items as separate tags but control the greatest number of individual items that will be visualized.
+If the selected items count exceeds this number, the MultiSelect will combine the rest of the selections in a summary tag.

 To restrict the allowed number of individual tags, use the `MaxAllowedTags` parameter.